 Frank is a graduate of the United States Air Force Academy, a Fulbright Scholar and is married to his best friend whom he met while studying abroad in college.
 He works remotely with clients from all over the world, getting work done while playing with and settling complex yet seemingly meaningless arguments between his six children.

 “Frank’s insights were just what we needed.
 His strong direction helped us to move past our preconceived notions.”

 “First class in every aspect.
 Detail oriented, very professional and always available.
 If I had 100 thumbs, I’d put them all up for this guy.
 Amazing. ”

 “Frank took the harder course to tell us what should and should not be done, rather than simply doing as told.”

 All the brilliant patent illustrations used on this site come from the United States Patent and Trademark Office.
 Patents secure exclusive rights for the inventor to make, use or sell their invention for a set period of time.
 Government patent examiners do not review the actual inventions, but rely on patent illustrations help them understand the invention’s workings and clarify its unique aspects.

-And that’s why we chose to modify these public domain patent illustrations for dotp branding.
-In the same way patent illustrations serve as unique visual representations of actual inventions, we employ design to create exceptional brand communications for businesses, organizations, and individuals.
+And that’s why I chose to modify these public domain patent illustrations for dotp branding.
+In the same way patent illustrations serve as unique visual representations of actual inventions, I employ design to create exceptional brand communications for businesses, organizations, and individuals.